-At this point some readers are thinking, ‘Sam’s lost it.’
-First of all, this talk about a ‘serpent-devil’ is a lot of unproven hogwash.
-And to think there’s some invisible evil force out there influencing mankind is at least laughable and at most the biggest fairytale ever perpetrated on humankind.
-Well, if you feel that way, OK, just take it as some legendary make-believe cartoon to sell books.
+At this point, some readers are thinking; Sam’s lost it.
+First of all, this talk about a serpent-devil is a lot of unproven hogwash.
+And to think there’s some invisible evil force out there influencing humankind is at least laughable, and at most the biggest fairytale ever perpetrated on humanity.
+Well, if you feel that way, OK, take it as some legendary make-believe cartoon to sell books.

-This blog post is an excerpt from chapter 6.1 of Origin of the Universe
+This blog post is an excerpt from chapter 5.5 of Origin of the Universe

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.

-Unlock Bible meaning via Biblical Hebrew… with no fuss.
-The free video course that puts you in the driver’s seat to navigate the Bible as never before.
+Online Study Courses to Unlock Bible meaning via Biblical Hebrew… with no fuss.
+Free video courses that put you in the driver’s seat to navigate the Bible as never before.
 Join now

 The Explanation series of seven books.
 Free to read online or purchase these valuable commentaries on Genesis 1-3 from your favorite book outlet.
 E-book and paperback formats are available.
 Use this link to see the details of each book and buy from your favorite store.